shanshee/shanshee/README.md

-Hi, my name is Londelle.
-I'm deeply passionate about computer science and currently pursuing my senior year at Southern New Hampshire University.
-Python has been my main focus lately, as I'm diving into advanced approaches to broaden my skills.
-Additionally, I'm eager to collaborate on projects involving C++ and other languages, and I'm always on the lookout for opportunities to turn innovative ideas into tangible software solutions.
-Feel free to reach out if you have any questions or if there's a project you'd like me to tackle!
+#Hi, my name is Londelle.

+##At my core, I am a problem solver.
+Specializing in software development, I have honed my skills in programming and troubleshooting, ensuring robust and scalable solutions.
+My artistic interests, particularly in photography, inspire me to add a layer of finesse to the functionalities I build, making them not only operational but also user-friendly and pleasing to interact with.
+I am passionate about using technology to create impactful and enduring solutions.

-🔭 I’m currently working on Python.
+🔭 I’m currently working on a Photography Weather Forecast App.
-🌱 I’m currently learning advanced approaches in Python.
+🌱 I’m currently learning AI agents and machine learning.
-👯 I’m looking to collaborate on C++ and much more.
+👯 I’m looking to collaborate on interesting projects!
-🤔 I’m looking for help with turning ideas into software.
+🤔 Sometimes I’m looking for help with turning ideas into software.
-💬 Ask me about your ideas you want me to code.
+💬 Ask me about your ideas you want me to collaborate on.
-📫 How to reach me: https://github.com/shanshee
+📫 How to reach me: shansheehan@gmail.com